akkadotnet/Akka.Persistence.MongoDB/README.md

 }
 ```

-### Programmatic configuration
+## Programmatic configuration

-You can programmatically overrides the connection string setting in the HOCON configuration by adding a `MongoDbPersistenceSetup` to the
+You can programmatically override the connection string setting in the HOCON configuration by adding a `MongoDbPersistenceSetup` to the
 `ActorSystemSetup` during `ActorSystem` creation.
 The `MongoDbPersistenceSetup` takes `MongoClientSettings` instances to be used to configure
 MongoDB client connection to the server.
 The `connection-string` settings in the HOCON configuration will be ignored if any of these `MongoClientSettings`
 exists inside the Setup object.